90marks/stock-risk-analysis/README.md

 ## 6. Demo / Output

 The project produces the following outputs:
 - Stock price trend visualization over time
 - Daily return calculations for each stock
-- Risk vs Return scatter plot
+- Cumulative return comparison across stocks
-- Stock ranking based on return, risk, and Sharpe ratio

-These outputs can be viewed directly in the Jupyter Notebook after running the code.
+- Stock ranking based on return, risk, and Sharpe ratio These outputs can be viewed directly in the Jupyter Notebook after running the code.

 ## 7. Limitations & Future Improvements
-- The analysis only considers historical price data and does not include macroeconomic factors
+- The analysis is based only on historical price data and does not include macroeconomic or firm-specific factors
-- Only 10 stocks are analyzed, which may limit generalizability
+- Only 10 stocks are analyzed, which may limit the generalizability of the results
 - Future work could include:
-- More industries or stocks
+- Expanding the number of stocks or industries
-- Portfolio optimization
+- Applying portfolio optimization techniques
-- Inclusion of financial indicators
+- Incorporating additional financial indicators
-- Use of additional risk-adjusted metrics
+- Using more advanced risk-adjusted performance measures